jackokeeffe/website/RSS_README.md

 - **Description**: Recent activity across all platforms
 - **Language**: English (en-US)
 - **TTL**: 60 minutes (cache time)
-- **Max Items**: 20 most recent activities
+- **Max Items**: 8 most recent activities (matching the recent activity section)

 ## Troubleshooting

-### If the dynamic feed doesn't work:
-1. Check if PHP is enabled on your server
-2. Verify that `allow_url_fopen` is enabled in PHP
-3. Use the static feed (`rss.xml`) as a fallback
-4. Try the Node.js generator as an alternative

 ### If you see no content:
 1. Check if the external APIs are accessible
 2. Verify your GitHub username and Mastodon handle are correct
 3. Check server error logs for any issues
+4. Ensure Node.js 18+ is installed

+### If the generator fails:
+1. Check if all dependencies are installed: `npm install`
+2. Verify network connectivity to external APIs
+3. Check the console output for specific error messages

 ## Customization

 To modify the feed:
-1. Edit `rss.php` to change feed settings
+1. Edit `rss-generator.js` to change feed settings
 2. Update the feed title, description, and language
 3. Modify the activity parsing functions as needed
 4. Adjust the number of items per platform